• Skip to primary navigation

 The second attempt wasn’t much better.
 This was made in a casserole in the oven, and while the octopus was tender, the potatoes cooked away to mush!

-The third attempt was much better.
+The third attempt was almost perfect!
 I cooked the octopus in the pressure cooker for 15 minutes, then added the potatoes and cooked it for a further 5 minutes.
 The outcome was almost perfect but the broth was too thin.

-So – and here’s the trick – I grated one of the potatoes before adding it to the pressure cooker and the result was perfect.
-The grated potato released enough starch the thicken the broth without the need for adding any thickening agents.
+So - and here's the trick - I grated one of the potatoes before adding it to the pressure cooker and the result was perfect; the grated potato released enough starch to thicken the broth without the need for any thickening agents.

 In my opinion, the pressure cooker route is the way to go.
-But don’t worry, if you don’t have a pressure cooker I’ve learned from my mistakes and included instructions for making this octopus stew either in a saucepan or in the oven, so you can get perfect results whichever way you choose to go.
+But don't worry, if you don't have a pressure cooker I've learned from my mistakes and included instructions for making this octopus stew in a saucepan or in the oven, so you can get perfect results whichever way you choose to make it.

 What you will need